 Full Members of the Commission shall be IHO Member States in the Region who are signatories to these statutes.

 States lying within the Region who are not Members of the IHO but who are signatories of these statutes may become Associate Members of the Commission.
-Other Member States of the IHO who contribute to the safety of navigation through their activities in the fields of hydrography, nautical charting or nautical information in the region and are signatories to these statutes may also become Associate Members.
+Other Member States of the IHO willing to contribute to the onjectives of the IHO in the fields of hydrography, nautical charting, nautical information or navigational warnings, marine spatial data infrastructure (MSDI) and related fields in the region and are signatories to these statutes may also become Associate Members.
 They are represented by their national authorities responsible for hydrography and/or navigation.

 Associate Members shall have the same rights and obligations as the Full Members of the Commission, except the right to vote and the right to be elected as Chair or Vice-Chair.